APassbyDreg/MarkdownEditTool/doc/Customize_Themes_Instructions.md

 However, MarkdwonEditTool takes some settings in your stylesheet to make it look better.
 Here's the list:

 - `body.background-color` will be taken as edit-pane's background color
-- `body.color` will be taken as edit-pane's text color
+- `body.color` will be taken as edit-pane's text color and scrollbar color

 ## Example